SysBioChalmers/GECKO/.github/ISSUE_TEMPLATE/new-feature.md

 ---
 name: New feature
-about: You would like GECKO to do something it does not yet do.
+about: You can propose a new or modified features if you would like GECKO to do something it is not yet able to do.
 title: New feature
 labels: enhancement
 assignees: ''
 ---

 ### Description of the new feature: